How To Fill Packaging Pouches Manually By Hand

 Step 5: Remove Air and Adjust

-Gently tap the pouch on the table to settle the product inside.
+Gently tap the bottom of the pouch on the table to settle the product inside.
 If there’s too much air, press gently to push it out.
 The pouch should not look swollen.

 Step 6: Seal the Pouch

-Use your hand sealer to seal the top of the pouch.
+If you’re using a zip-lock pouch, you can use the ziplock before sealing and then use either your band or impulse sealer to seal the top of the pouch.
 Press the pouch firmly under the sealer and hold for about 2 to 3 seconds (depending on your sealer).
 Then release.
-If you’re using a zip-lock pouch, you can also use the zip after sealing for extra safety.

 Step 7: Check the Seal